Dominic McGann, Chair

 Penny Shield, Treasurer

-Penny Shield is an Executive Director in Ernst & Young’s Advisory practice.
-She is qualified as a Chartered Accountant, Certified Internal Auditor and Six Sigma Green Belt (Process Efficiency) and holds bachelor degrees in Commerce and Arts (Music).
+Penny Shield is a Partner in Ernst & Young's Advisory practice.
+She is a Fellow of the Institute of Chartered Accountants, a Certified Internal Auditor and a Six Sigma Green Belt (Process Efficiency) and holds bachelor degrees in Commerce and Arts (Music).
 During her career Penny has worked in over 25 countries and has been based in Australia, Russia and Ireland.

-Alasdair Jeffrey is an Executive Director of communication, digital and design agency, Rowland.
+Alasdair Jeffrey is an executive director of communication, digital and design agency, Rowland.
 He has 25 years’ experience managing corporate and investor communication programs in Australia, the UK and US.
-He Leads Rowland's financial communication and public affairs practices.
-Prior to joining Rowland, Alasdair was a public affairs adviser to major Queensland corporations including Suncorp and Queensland Rail and worked in London as head of investor relations for a FTSE-100 and NASDAQ listed company.
-He holds an MBA from the London Business School and is a non-executive director of Finsia, the professional body for the financial services industry.
+At Rowland, he leads the financial communication and public affairs practices.
+He also holds an MBA from London Business School and is a non-executive director of Finsia, the professional body for the financial services industry.